MikePohatu/Birdsnest-Explorer/documentation/console/visualizer/README.md

 # Visualizer
-THe Visualizer is the primary way of viewing data within BirdsNest.
+The Visualizer is the primary way of viewing data within BirdsNest.

 # Contents
 * [Items](#Items)